Avrhambi/Utube/Web_client/README.md

 This folder contains the React web client component of the UTube project — a browser-based frontend for browsing, watching, uploading, and managing videos.

-## Project Overview

-UTube is a full-featured video-sharing application modeled after YouTube, developed as part of an Advanced System Programming course at Bar-Ilan University.

-The full project is organized into four components:
-1. C++ Server (`C++_server/`)
-2. Node.js Server (`Node-js_server/`)
-3. **Web Client — React** ← you are here
-4. Android Client (`Android_client/`)

 ## Live Demo

-A static demo of the web client is hosted on GitHub Pages:
+A demo of the web client is hosted on GitHub Pages:
 **https://avrhambi.github.io/Utube**

-> The demo runs without a backend — videos and thumbnails are loaded from static files.

 ## Wiki - Full Documentation